XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-the-peer-crawler.md

         counts = 0
         unl = 1

-    The settings in this example represent the default values.
-A setting with a value of `1` means to share that type of information.
-A value of `0` means not to share that information.
-The names of the config fields match the names of the fields they control in the [peer crawler response](peer-crawler.html#response-format).
+    The fields in this stanza control which fields the server returns in the [peer crawler response](peer-crawler.html#response-format).
+The names of the config fields match the fields of the API response.
+A setting with a value of `1` means to include the field in the response.
+A value of `0` means to omit that field from the response.
+This example shows the default values for each setting.

 3. After saving the changes to the config file, restart your `rippled` server to apply the updated configuration: